xPuRoXdEsMaDrEx/horiseon-services-homepage/README.md

 ## Installation

-Copy project from GitHub repo files here, sdjklfjaslkj, and upload them to a production server.
+Copy project from GitHub repo files here, sdjklfjaslkj, and upload them to a production server of your choicegit.

 ## Usage

 The homepage is intended to emphasize a companies ability to improve ones online standings in a variety of ways and the results of the applied services.
 ONLY for screens with 1024px or greater!

-Screenshot is not to scale, just for referance purposes.
+Screenshot is just for referance purposes.

 ![alt text](assets/images/screenshot-horiseon.png)